test-runner-js/tom/README.md

 export default tom
 ```

 Save the above to file named `test.mjs`, you can now run this test suite in several ways.
-For example, you can run it in Node.js by supplying it as input to `esm-runner`.
+For example, you can run it in Node.js by supplying it as input to `test-runner`.

 ```
-$ esm-runner tmp/synopsis.mjs
+$ test-runner tmp/synopsis.mjs

 Start: 2 tests loaded